steven-freed/freedactive/README.md

 # ![Alt text](/examples/hello-world/assets/favicon.png?raw=true) Freedactive
-*The Single Page Application Framework for JavaScript developers, not framework developers*
+*The Single Page Application Framework for Frontend JavaScript Developers, Batteries Included*

 ## Purpose?
 There are many great SPA frameworks such as React and Angular.
 Almost all of them involve